PerpetualOwl/cs2620-wire-protocol/README.md

 ## Fault Tolerance

+The system uses the Raft consensus algorithm for fault tolerance:
+- With 3 servers: can tolerate 1 server failure
-The system can tolerate up to 2 server failures while maintaining:
+- With 5 servers: can tolerate 2 server failures
+- With a single server: operates in standalone mode

+While servers are down, the system maintains:
 - Data consistency
 - Service availability
 - Message delivery

+Clients automatically connect to available servers if their current server becomes unavailable.

 ## Demo Instructions